 Related Party Transactions

-The related party transactions which are of material nature as defined in the ListingRegulations require to be approved by the Members by way of an Ordinary Resolution.In this connection the material related party transactions requiring Members' approvalare dealt with at Item No. 4 of the Notice read with the Explanatory Statement.
+The related party transactions which are of material nature as defined in the ListingRegulations are required to be approved by the Members by way of an Ordinary Resolution.In this connection the material related party transactions requiring Members' approvalare dealt with at Item No. 4 of the Notice read with the Explanatory Statement.

-Details of the related party transactions as required under Section 134(3)(h) read withRule 8 of the Companies (Accounts) Rules 2014 are attached as Annexure III.
+Details of the related party transactions as required under Section 134(3)(h) read withRule 8 of the Companies (Accounts) Rules 2014 are attached as Annexure - III.

 Corporate Social Responsibility

 The Annual Report on CSR activities in terms of the requirements of Companies(Corporate Social Responsibility Policy) Rules 2014 is annexed herewith as Annexure - IVwhich forms part of this Report.

 In terms of the requirements of Section 92(3) of the Act and Rule 12 of the Companies(Management and Administration) Rules 2014 the extract of the Annual Return in theprescribed form i.e. MGT-9 is annexed herewith as Annexure - V which forms part of thisReport.

 The information relating to remuneration of Directors/Key Managerial Personnel asrequired under Section 197(12) read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is given in Annexure - VI which formspart of this Report.